-The College launched its first, year-long residency programs, including the first vision therapy residency program in the nation.
+The College launched its first year-long, in-house residency program in vision therapy.

-Dr. Haffner returns to lead the College for a second time.
+Dr. Haffner returns from SUNY System to lead the College for a second time.

 Built in 1912 for the Aeolian Piano Company, the building, which had most recently been occupied by The Graduate Center of the City University of New York, originally housed the renowned Aeolian Hall which hosted numerous, highly-regarded performances in the 1910s and 20s.
 In fact, George Gershwin’s “Rhapsody in Blue” made its world debut at Aeolian Hall during a performance on the afternoon of February 12, 1924.

-Dr. David A. Heath was appointed the College’s third president by the SUNY Board of Trustees in early 2007.
+Dr. David A. Heath appointed the College’s third president after a national search following the retirement of Dr. Haffner.

-In 2008, the College adopted a comprehensive strategic plan called A Shared Vision, with the goal of putting the institution on the appropriate track toward providing the most innovative education and patient care possible, as well as to help advance vision science through significant and bold research efforts.
-In spite of the challenging economic environment in which it was implemented, A Shared Vision helped to establish several key programs at the College, including the Graduate Center for Vision Research, the Center for International Programs, the Career Development Center, the MBA Certificate program and more.
+The College adopted a comprehensive strategic plan entitled A Shared Vision, helping establish several key programs including the Graduate Center for Vision Research, the Center for International Programs, the Career Development Center, the MBA Certificate program and more.

 Admist a global pandemic that forced shuts downs, record unemployment, and moved education to remote learning, the College succeeded in opening the Barbara Salzman Center for Pediatric Eye Care on April 1.
 All lectures moved to remote, synchronous learning along with many of the traditional events such as Commencement, White Coat Ceremony, and alumni events.
 The University Eye Center remained open and launched a telehealth program to ensure patient care remained accessible while simultaneously teaching the upcoming ODs how to traverse a new way of providing care.